LSEG-API-Samples/Example.RDPAPI.TypeScript.AngularESGWebapp/README.md

 There will be three main Angular components that we will create in this sample app.

 * __LoginComponent__ is a component to show the login form and get the user's RDP username and password.
-If the login is a success, it will change the route to ESGComponent.
+If the login is a success, it will redirect to ESGComponent.

 * __ESGComponent__ is an ESG main page.
 It will show a text box to get the input of the universe or keyword from the user and then submit a request to ESG service to get ESG basic score and display data in a table.